qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Fuzzy_Matching.rst

 longest_common_substring
 ........................

 Returns the longest common substring between two strings.
 This substring is the longest string that is a substring of the two input strings.
-For example, the longest common substring of "ABABC" and "BABCA" is "ABC".
+For example, the longest common substring of "ABABC" and "BABCA" is "BABC".
 The substring is case sensitive.

 .. list-table::
    :widths: 15 85